More pulses means more bandwidth (increase in rotation speed).

 - battery voltage,

-- pressure in the air conditioning system (if it is installed on the car).
+- air conditioning system pressure (if one is installed on the vehicle).

-ECM «remembers» appropriate IAC valve positions to ensure a stable warm idle speed with various combinations of the above parameters.
+The ECM "remembers" the appropriate IAC valve positions to maintain stable idle speed when the engine is warm under various combinations of the above parameters.
 This data is stored in the ECM ROM.
-The data is retained even after the ignition is switched off.
-The rest of the IAC valve positions are calculated from this stored data.
+The data is retained even after the ignition is turned off.
+The remaining IAC valve positions are calculated based on this stored data.

-As a result of deviation due to wear and deviation in the minimum position, the throttle valves (within acceptable limits) have no effect on idle speed.
-This also means that if the power to the ECM is turned off while in parking mode, (battery removal) Possible idle control failure.
-This will require further depressing the accelerator pedal during engine start until the ECM locks the idle speed.
+As a result of wear and tear and deviation in the minimum position, the throttle valves (within acceptable limits) have no effect on idle speed.
+This also means that if the ECM is disconnected from power supply in idle mode, (battery removal) idle speed control may fail, which will require additional pressure on the accelerator pedal during engine start-up until the ECM detects idle speed parameters.

-The minimum throttle position is set at the factory with the top screw.
-This setting allows enough air to pass through the throttle valve, which causes the throttle valve needle to move the required number of steps from its seat, to «given» Idling.
-The minimum throttle valve position on the engine should not be considered the minimum idle speed setting as it is on other types of fuel injected engines.
-The top throttle screw is capped at the factory after adjustment.
+The minimum throttle position is set at the factory with the upper screw.
+This setup allows enough air to pass through the throttle valve, which causes the throttle valve needle to move the required number of steps away from the socket, at a "preset" idle speed.
+The minimum position of the throttle valve on the engine should not be considered as setting the minimum idle speed, as on other types of fuel-injected engines.
+The upper throttle screw is capped at the factory after adjustment.